-Originating in India, this method of weaving was introduced into Japan around the 14th century along eastern trade routes.
+Originating in India, this method of weaving was introduced along eastern trade routes to Japan in the 14th century.

-It is also said that Kumejima Tsumugi started when someone taught the islanders how to weave after studying sericulture techniques in China.
-Kumejima is therefore considered to be the birthplace of Japanese pongee.
-From the beginning of the Edo period (1600-1868) until the second half of the Meiji era (1868-1912), pongee was collected in lieu of taxes.
+It is also thought that Kumejima Tsumugi started when someone taught the islanders how to weave after studying sericulture techniques in China.
+Thus, Kumejima is considered to be the birthplace of Japanese pongee.
+From the beginning of the Edo era (1600-1868) until the second half of the Meiji era (1868-1912) pongee was collected in lieu of taxes.

-As the color of the cloth is subdued, a kimono can be worn for two or three generations, regardless of the age of its wearer, if a different obi is worn.
-A light, summer-weight cloth is now also being produced.
-The very dark shade of brown is obtained by using plant dyestuffs and mud.
-This makes the skin of the wearer appear paler and the reeled yarn contributes significantly to giving this cloth a suppleness that so gracefully wraps the body of its wearer.
-The traditions of this cloth, which is still being made for kimono and obi as well as for tablecloths, curtains and other household accessories.
+The colors of Kumejima Pongee are subdued, and a kimono can be worn for two or three generations, regardless of the age of its wearer—if a different obi sash is worn.
+A light, summer-weight fabric is also available.
+The dark shade of brown is obtained by using plant dyes and mud.
+This makes the skin of the wearer appear paler and the reeled yarn gives this cloth a suppleness that gracefully wraps the wearer’s body.
+Kumejima Pongee is still being made for kimono and obi sashes as well as tablecloths, curtains and other household accessories.

-The soft coloring of Kumejima Tsumugi makes it tasteful for a long time, even for two or three generations merely by changing sash.
-Natsu Kumejima ori (summer clothing) is also becoming popular product.
-The color tone of the fabric itself and the dark brown dye make its wearer appear with more slender with brighter impression of their skin.
+The soft coloring of Kumejima Tsumugi makes it tasteful for a long time, even for two or three generations, merely by changing the obi sash.
+Natsu Kumejima Ori (summer clothing) is also becoming a popular product.
+The color tone of the fabric itself and the dark brown dye make its wearer appear slender, with brighter, glowing skin.

 How to make

-Silks taken from silkworm are dyed by native plants such as Rhaphiolepis umbellata, Diospyros japonica etc. They are all hand made in every process.
-Since the fabric is woven by hand shuttle, each has own unique ikat patterns created from delicate combination of threads by treading.
+Silk taken from silkworms is dyed by native plants such as rhaphiolepis umbellate or diospyros japonica.
+Kumejima Tsumugi is hand-made in every process.
+Since the fabric is woven by hand shuttle, each piece has unique unique ikat patterns created from delicate combination of threads by treading.